Draw a Dragon: A Comprehensive Guide to Mastering Dragon Drawing Skills

 Step-by-Step Guide to Drawing a Dragon

-Now that we comprehend the life systems of a mythical beast, we should begin with the bit-by-bit course of draw a dragon.
+Now that we realize the existing structures of a legendary beast, we have to begin with the bit-by-using-bit route of drawing a dragon.

 Step 1: Sketch the Basic Shape

 Begin by outlining the fundamental state of the mythical serpent.
-Draw a long, serpentine body with a three-sided head and a spade-like tail.
+Draw a long, serpentine frame with a 3-sided head and a spade-like tail.
 Try to avoid stressing over the subtleties; we will add them later.

 Step 2: Add the Limbs and Wings